juweipku/juweipku.github.io/_pages/about.md

 * IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 * IEEE Transactions on Multimedia (TMM)
 * IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
+* IEEE Transactions on Systems, Man, and Cybernetics: Systems (TSMC)
 * IEEE Transactions on Intelligent Transportation Systems (TITS)
 * IEEE Transactions on Intelligent Vehicles (TIV)
 * IEEE Transactions on Big Data (TBD)